maxime-42/kfs-4/PIC.md

+## IRQ

+In computing, IRQ (Interrupt Request) is a mechanism used by hardware devices to get the attention of the CPU so that they can signal the need for processing or communicate with the system.
+Each hardware device typically has a specific IRQ line to send interrupt signals to the CPU.

+The concept of "standard IRQs" usually refers to a set of predefined interrupt request lines on the legacy IBM PC architecture.
+These standard IRQs are used for various devices like the keyboard, mouse, serial ports, parallel ports, and other peripherals.
+Here's a commonly used mapping of standard IRQs on IBM PC-compatible systems:

+1. **IRQ 0 - System Timer:** Used for the system timer, which generates regular clock interrupts.

+2. **IRQ 1 - Keyboard:** Used for the keyboard controller.

+3. **IRQ 2 - Cascade for IRQ 8-15:** This IRQ is used as a cascade for additional interrupt controllers, allowing more IRQs beyond the initial eight.

+4. **IRQ 3 - COM2 (Serial Port 2) / COM4:**

+5. **IRQ 4 - COM1 (Serial Port 1) / COM3:**

+6. **IRQ 5 - LPT2/ Sound Card:**

+7. **IRQ 6 - Floppy Disk Controller:**

+8. **IRQ 7 - LPT1 / Sound Card:**

+9. **IRQ 8 - Real-Time Clock (RTC):** Used for the real-time clock.

+10. **IRQ 9 - Advanced Configuration and Power Interface (ACPI):** Used for system management interrupt (SMI) handling.

+11. **IRQ 10 - Open (some systems use this for a second network card):**

+12. **IRQ 11 - Open (some systems use this for a network card):**

+13. **IRQ 12 - PS/2 Mouse Port:**

+14. **IRQ 13 - FPU / Coprocessor / Math Coprocessor:**

+15. **IRQ 14 - Primary ATA Hard Disk Controller:**

+16. **IRQ 15 - Secondary ATA Hard Disk Controller:**

+It's important to note that these standard IRQ assignments are specific to the traditional IBM PC architecture and are somewhat historical.
+In modern systems, especially those using the Advanced Programmable Interrupt Controller (APIC), the concept of standard IRQs has evolved, and devices are often assigned interrupt vectors dynamically.
+Nonetheless, the legacy IRQ numbering is still relevant in certain contexts, especially when dealing with legacy hardware or certain configurations.

 ## IRQ Line

 Certainly!
 Let's use an analogy with a traditional office setting to help explain the concept of an IRQ (Interrupt Request) line.